The Framework

 A quantum computer breaks the digital signature algorithms protecting PKI, code signing infrastructure, device identity, and certificate chains.
 An attacker can forge certificates, sign malware as legitimate software, impersonate a certificate authority, and spoof device identity.

-What's at risk: every system that trusts a digital signature — certificate chains, code signing pipelines, admin access, identity federation, token validation.
+What's at risk: every system that trusts a digital signature, from certificate chains and code signing pipelines to admin access, identity federation, and token validation.

 The governing question: What is the blast radius if the certificate authority's signature becomes forgeable?